King penguins gathered on the shores of South Georgia with snow-capped mountains in the background

 Q: Do cruise ships dock at South Georgia Island?

 A: No permanent dock exists.
 Ships anchor offshore and use Zodiac boats to transfer passengers to landing sites.
 All landings are weather-dependent.
 South Georgia's waters are among the world's most challenging — itineraries remain flexible based on conditions.
+The Zodiac transfer cost is included in your expedition fare.

 Q: When is the best time to visit South Georgia?